atlregional/atltransit.org/pages/fares/products.md

 {% include right_image.html alt="breeze machine" src="/build/images/fares/breeze_machine.jpg" title="Purchase fare at a Breeze vending machine" %}

-You can purchase fare at any Breeze vending machine which are located at every MARTA rail station.
+You can buy fare at any Breeze vending machine which are located at every MARTA rail station.
 Breeze vending machines are also at major regional transfer centers.

 [<i class="fa fa-search-plus right-5"></i>View map of rail stations and regional transfer centers](/maps/interactive)